slatedb/slatedb/docs/0001-manifest.md

 3. Update the manifest in memory.
 4. Write the updated manifest to `manifest/000000000000000004.manifest` using a "create-if-not-exists" `PUT`.
 5. If (4) was successful, write `4` to `manifest/current` using compare-and-swap (CAS) with the `manifest/current` version from (1).

+(4) is a mutable CAS operation.
+A transactional store must be used if CAS is not available.
+(5) is an immutable CAS operation.
+Object versioning may be used.

 Three different processes update the manifest: